GoogleCloudPlatform/accelerated-platforms/docs/platforms/gke/base/use-cases/inference-ref-arch/online-inference-gpu/vllm-with-runai-and-podsnapshots.md

 ## 4. Troubleshooting & Common Issues

+> [!IMPORTANT]
-> [!IMPORTANT] > **Important Note on Large Models and PodSnapshots**
+> **Important Note on Large Models and PodSnapshots**
 >
-> **Current Behavior:** There is currently a known bug in the gVisor `nvproxy`
+> **Current Behavior & Empirical Verification:** There is currently a known bug
+> in the gVisor `nvproxy` kernel module and checkpoint synchronization barrier
-> kernel module that affects PodSnapshots for large models with >40GB VRAM
+> that affects PodSnapshots for large models with >40GB VRAM footprints (e.g.,
-> footprints (e.g., Qwen 3.5 35B, Gemma 3 27B).
-Attempting to snapshot these
+> Qwen 3.5 35B, Gemma 3 27B).
+Attempting to snapshot these models causes the
-> models causes the underlying `runsc` process to either throw an
+> underlying `runsc` process to either throw an `NV_ERR_OBJECT_NOT_FOUND`
-> `NV_ERR_OBJECT_NOT_FOUND` assertion panic or silently deadlock, leaving an
+> assertion panic or enter an unbreakable kernel `futex_wait` deadlock.
-> unkillable zombie process that consumes all GPU resources and crashes the node
-> to a `NotReady` state.
-As a temporary mitigation, large models should rely
-> strictly on the Run:ai Model Streamer for cold starts until this bug is
+>
+> **Memory Sizing Disproof:** In targeted validation with Gemma 3 27B, the vLLM
+> deployment memory request and limit were bumped to `140Gi` on a
+> `g4-standard-48` node (176Gi allocatable host RAM).
+Node diagnostics
+> (`free -h`) confirmed that **87 GiB of host RAM remained completely free**
+> with 52 GiB of cgroup headroom, and `nvidia-smi` confirmed that
+> `cuda-checkpoint` successfully evacuated all 51.5 GB of VRAM down to 0 MiB.
+> Despite ample memory headroom and no OOM kills, `runsc checkpoint` and
+> `runsc-sandbox` threads deadlocked in a kernel futex wait inside `nvproxy` /
+> `gvisor-cuda-cr` while synchronizing CUDA streams and CUDAGraphs.
+This
+> definitively disproves that memory limits or host OOM cause the hang; the
+> issue is an internal driver/sandbox lock inversion.
-> resolved.
+>
+> **GCS FUSE CSI Driver on Linux 6.6:** On newer GKE node versions (e.g.,
+> `v1.36.3-gke.1537000`) where Container-Optimized OS runs Linux kernel 6.6,
+> the GKE-managed `gcsfusecsi-node` daemonset crashes on startup with
+> `hostPath type check failed: /proc/sys/fs/fuse is not a directory` because the
+> `/proc/sys/fs/fuse` sysctl table was only added in Linux 6.10+.
+Nodes running
+> kernel 6.6 require an initializer DaemonSet in `kube-system` to bind-mount a
+> shadow directory exposing `/proc/sys/fs/fuse/max_pages_limit`.
 >
 > **The Path Forward:** The GKE product team is actively working to resolve the
 > kernel limits to support these large footprints and bring snapshot times down